nathanielnrn/nathanielnrn.github.io/content/about/about.md

 mentored by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) and [Rachit Nigam](https://rachit.pl/).

-I have previously interned at [Netflix](https://www.netflix.com/), where I worked on the Growth Engineering team to deliver backend functionality to UX engineers.
+I previously interned at [Netflix](https://www.netflix.com/), where I worked on the Growth Engineering team to deliver backend functionality to a variety of downstream services in the name of enabling customer retention.
 I will be returning to Netflix at the end of Summer 2024.
 Prior to  starting school I was an Air Defense Operator ("Interceptor") and eventually a Drill Instructor in the Israeli Air Defense Command.